queue-b/serverless-aws-region-mappings/README.md

 Note that some regions may be missing either due to AWS not supporting all features in all regions, or simple error.

-> Note: Each map uses AWS Region as a Top Level Key
+> Note: Each map uses the AWS Region (i.e. us-east-1, ap-northeast-3, etc.) as a Top Level Key

 | Map Name | Second Level Keys | Regions |
 | -------- | ---- | ------- |